 Prior to joining Frankfurt Kurnit, Ms. Gong was an associate with Davis Polk & Wardwell LLP, where she represented clients in patent and antitrust litigation.
 She clerked for the Honorable Kiyo A. Matsumoto of the United States District Court for the Eastern District of New York.

-Ms. Gong is only admitted to practice in California state court and the federal courts in the Central and Northern Districts of California.
+Ms. Gong is admitted to practice in New York and California.

 Georgetown University (BSFS, magna cum laude)

 - International Political Economy

 - Editor of the Georgetown Journal of Gender and the Law